luanfujun/deep-photo-styletransfer/README.md

 Our torch implementation is based on Justin Johnson's [code](https://github.com/jcjohnson/neural-style).

 ## Contact
-Feel free to contact me if there is any question (fl356@cornell.edu).
+Feel free to contact me if there is any question (Fujun Luan fl356@cornell.edu).